AndresMolares/RatId_DL/README.md

 ## Abstract
-We study the performance of Deep Learning techniques for the identification of rats under laboratory conditions.
-With the purpose of establishing a baseline for the computational analysis of group experiments when it comes to ensuring that the collected data correspond to the correct animal over time.
-To address this, we established a robust framework to evaluate models based on Convolutional Neural Networks (CNNs).
-Experiments involved 1.44 million images from 16 rats under controlled conditions, testing the impact of preprocessing (e.g. resolution, color space) and scalability.
-Results highlight the superiority of CNNs, particularly the ResNet50 architecture, achieving up to 93\% accuracy with frame sequences, surpassing single-frame analysis.
-While preprocessing decisions significantly influenced outcomes, data augmentation yielded limited benefits.
-This work provides a benchmark for applying deep learning in animal identification, offering insights for future improvements and applications in behavioral research

-## Highlights

-*
-*
-*
-*
+A major challenge in analysing laboratory experiments with unmarked animals is being able to tell which animal is which at any given moment and over time.
+We explore the effectiveness of Deep Learning techniques for identifying laboratory rats, by training and testing Convolutional Neural Networks and other models on a dataset of 1.44 million images of 16 rats under controlled conditions.
+Establishing the first baseline for unmarked animal identification in behavioural research.
+We evaluate the scalability of these techniques and examine how image properties and learning parameters influence their performance.
+Our results demonstrate that the identification accuracy can exceed 90% for a moderate number of individuals without using additional knowledge such as heuristics or body part information.
+However, they also cast doubt on widely accepted claims in the scientific literature that Deep Learning techniques can reliably distinguish up to 100 unmarked animals in experimental settings.

 # Questions?
 If you have any questions, please feel free to contact us!